rostamimahdi1997/rostamimahdi1997/README.md

-- 👋 Hi, I’m mahdi
-- 👀 I’m interested in Python, machine learning
+Interested in Python, ML
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on python projects
+I’m looking to collaborate on Python and ML projects